-- Shortest instruction execution time:
+• Shortest instruction execution time:

 - -800 ns (at f = 80 MHz)

 - Registers:

 - 30 general purpose registers

 - 6 status registers

 - A program counter

 - Instruction Sets: 48 instructions

 - Load and store instructions

 - Data processing instructions

 - Multiply instructions

 - Coprocessor instructions

 - Branch instructions

 Portable and handheld products require processors that consume less power than those in desktop and other powered applications.
-RISC processors such as ARM7TDMI are suitable platforms for these applications due to their low power requirements.
-Furthermore, a 32-bit RISC architecture makes it easy to port many different applications.
-This kind of microcontrollers are also very easy to implement.
-They are available as small cores which are easy to integrate.
+RISC processors such as ARM7TDMI have some extra strengths as far as the power concerned.
+A modern 32-bit RISC architecture can provide software compatibility between a range of products.
+This kind of modern microcontroller family is also very easy to implement.
+These microprocessors are available as small cores which are easy to integrate.
 Another advantage is on-chip debug support.
-These advantages make this family a good match for embedded, wireless applications.
+These advantages make this family a good fit for embedded applications.

 Another advantage of the ARM7TDMI is the fact that it has two instruction sets.
 The ARM7TDMI implements both the traditional 32-bit wide ARM instruction set and the new Thumb instruction set which is only 16 bits wide.
-Thumb instruction set was added to remove the limitations of code density and performance from narrow memory.
-Effectively, the traditional 32-bit ARM instruction set was compressed into Thumb 16-bit instruction set.
-Thumb instructions are then decompressed at execution time to produce a traditional 32-bit wide ARM instruction, which is then executed on the core as normal.
-As the ARM decoding is relatively simple, it is possible to do Thumb decompression on the fly without taking any additional cycles.
-The special use of ARM Thumb instructions enables ARM to evaluate the real GSM.
-DECT and D-AMPS code from the leading wireless players.
+The Thumb instruction set was added to remove the limitations of code density and performance from narrow memory.
+Effectively, the traditional 32-bit ARM instruction set was compressed into the Thumb 16-bit instruction set.
+The Thumb instructions are then decompressed at execution time to produce a traditional 32-bit wide ARM instruction, which is then executed on the core as normal.
+As the ARM decoding is relatively simple, it is possible to do the Thumb decompression on the fly without taking any additional cycles.
+The special use of ARM thumb instructions enables ARM to evaluate the real GSM, DECT and D-AMPS code from the leading wireless players.
 There are three main issues for benchmarking the code [8]:

-- Code Densitys shows how much memory is required for a given high level C code.
-The smaller size will result in a reduced cost. - Performance relates to he processor's clock speed which is an important factor.
+- Code Density: Shows how much memory is required for a given high level C code.
+The smaller size will result in reduced cost. - Performance: The processor's clock speed is an important factor.
 The smaller the clock rate to execute given algorithms, the less the power consumed.
 This will also lead to easier designs.
-The 32-bit RISC controllers will spend most of its time in an idle mode resulting in saving power. - Power Consumption is one of the most important factors in wireless technology.
-The lower power consumption will make the batteries life longer, the device size smaller, and the price cheaper.
-The ARM7TDMI consumes about 1.85 mW per MHz.
-On the other hand, the StrongARM runs up to 233MHz and consumes a total of 900 mW [8].
+The 32-bit RISC controllers will spend most of its time in an idle mode resulting in saving power. - Power Consumption: It is one of the most important factors in wireless technology.
+The lower power consumption will make the batteries life longer, the size smaller and the price cheaper.
+The ARM7TDMI consumes only 1.85 mW per MHz while the StrongARM runs up to 233MHz but only consumes 900 mW [8].

-ARM7TDMI is widely accepted and used in the cellular phone and smart phone technology due to its low cost and power efficiency.
+ARM7TDMI is widely accepted and used in the cellular phone and smart phone technology due to its cost and power efficiencies.
 The future prospects show that ARM9TDMI will probably replace ARM7TDMI.
 Integrating the DSP module with ARM7 family will produce the new ARM9 family [7].

-7. Software Architecture
+7 Software Architecture